zerobase/haxe-tdd-boilerplate/README.md

 ## Test ##

-Run `haxelib run munit test -neko` to test the app.
+Run `grunt test` to test the app.

 Run `grunt watch` to test continuously on every source code changes.

 ## Build ##

-Run `haxe build.hxml` to build the app.
+Run `grunt build` to build the app.
 If build failed, create `build` directory then retry.